Kirk O'Bee

-Kirk O'Bee (born April 9, 1977, in Ada, Michigan) is a former professional road racing cyclist from the United States.
+Kirk O'Bee (born April 9, 1977) is a former professional road racing cyclist from the United States.
 He won two national championships – in 1997 the USPRO pursuit championship, and in 2001 the USPRO criterium championship.

 Doping

 In 2002, O'Bee was suspended for a year after testing at the 2001 US championship showed an elevated testosterone-to-epitestosterone ratio.
 O'Bee said the positive drug test "resulted from a special training regimen recommended by his coach, which involved dietary supplements and exercise."

 O'Bee was fired by the Bissell team on July 31, 2009, for a doping violation.
 On October 7, 2010, the United States Anti-Doping Agency handed O'Bee a lifetime ban for EPO usage.
 All results he obtained after October 3, 2005, were vacated.